Usher Feeds Kimora Lee Simmons a Strawberry During Vegas Residency

 After Usher returned to stage, Simmons couldn't help but laugh while fanning herself following the steamy moment.

-The Simmons serenade comes just a week after Usher sang to Kardashian, who came out to watch his show last weekend as well.
+The Simmons serenade comes just a week after Usher sang to Kim, who came out to watch his show last weekend as well.

-Kardashian's previous trip to the Usher show came six months after she missed his concert -- due to inclement weather.
-In October, Khloe tried to pull off the ultimate birthday surprise with a trip to the Usher concert.
+Kim's previous trip to the Usher show came six months after she missed his concert -- due to inclement weather.
+In October, Kim tried to pull off the ultimate birthday surprise with a trip to the Usher concert.
 Unfortunately for the birthday girl and her crew, they didn't make it to the show due to windy conditions.

 Check out the video below for more on the reality star's long-delayed Usher outing.